anvaka/VivaGraphJS/README.md

 renderer.run();
 ```

 `graphics` class is responsible for rendering nodes and links on the page.
 And `renderer` orchestrates the process.
 To change nodes appearance tell `graphics` how to represent them.
-Here is an example of graph with six people whom I follow at github:
+Here is an example of graph with six people who I follow at github:

 ```javascript
 var graph = Viva.Graph.graph();